 Talk to your other children and give them as much information as possible.
 Include them in family discussions and decisions and maintain their normal activities and routines as much as possible.

-It's also important to tell the school what is happening so that they can understand that the sibling might be suffering or undergoing behavioural changes.
-It's important to explain this because not all teachers at the school will automatically be aware of what is happening and may not have any experience with cancer.
+It's also important to tell the school what is happening so that they know that the sibling is going through a hard time.
+It's important to explain this because not all teachers will be aware of what is happening and may not have any experience with cancer.

 - Reassure your other children that they are loved – remember, this can be expressed in many ways.